Your browser is not optimized for viewing this website.

 Credit: Non-Credit Only

-Note: This course is Part 2 of an optional two-part course.See Portrait Drawing: Structure and Features for foundational or alternative study.
+Note: For foundational or alternative study, see Portrait Drawing: Structure and Features.
 Students need not enroll in both sections, and Structure and Features is not required for Expression and Likeness.

 Register by: July 3